Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_3/flask_micro_framework.md

 # Introduction to Flask
 Flask [http://flask.pocoo.org/](http://flask.pocoo.org/) is a microframework for Python.
-There are _no batteries included_, but it has a bunch of available plugins you can use, e.g.[Flask plugins](http://flask.pocoo.org/extensions/) By using this microframwork you will be able to get close to all individual parts in the publication process and glue it all together.
+There are _no batteries included_, but it has a bunch of available plugins you can use, e.g.[Flask plugins](http://flask.pocoo.org/extensions/).
+By using the Flask microframwork you will be able to get close to all individual steps in the publication process and glue it all together keeping the overview.

 ## Flask installation
 It is a really simple installation.
 All you have to do if it is not already installed is to run:
 ```bash
  $ pip install flask
 ```
-To test that it works you can run the follwing code [Available in the repo as flask-index.py](flask-index.py) in your terminal commandline:
+To test that it works you can run the follwing code (also available in the repo as [flask-index.py](flask-index.py)) in your terminal commandline:
 ```python
 from flask import Flask
 app = Flask(__name__)